Differentiable Weightless Controllers: Learning Logic Circuits for Continuous Control: Experiments

 \sisetup{ scientific-notation = true, exponent-product = \times, table-number-alignment = center }

 [1]{ \SI[scientific-notation=fixed, exponent-to-prefix=true, round-mode=places, round-precision=2]{#1}{} }

 We evaluate the proposed \methods on five MuJoCo tasks~\cite{todorov2012mujoco}: Ant-v4, {HalfCheetah-v4}, {Hopper-v4}, Humanoid-v4 and {Walker2d-v4}, using SAC for training.
-We also investigate returns for DDPG and PPO in Appendix \ref{app:ddpgppo}.
+Our code is publicly available.\footnote{\url{https://github.com/FKresse/differentiable_weightless_controllers}} We also investigate returns for DDPG and PPO in Appendix~\ref{app:ddpgppo}.

 \myparagraph{Baselines.} As baselines, we use two weight-based neural network setups: First, we use full-precision (FP) models trained with the {CleanRL} implementation~\cite{huang2022cleanrl} of SAC, as reported in \citet{kresse2025learningquantizedcontinuouscontrollers}.
-Here, the network has 256 neurons in the hidden layer.
+Here, the network has 256 neurons in the single hidden layer.
 In contrast to the original CleanRL implementation, the networks use running input normalization, as this has been found to improve return for SAC for our tasks.
-Second, we compare against the QAT-trained low-precision models (2- or 3-bit weights and activations) from \citet{kresse2025learningquantizedcontinuouscontrollers}, which were designed to match the FP baselines at more compact network sizes.
+Second, we compare against the QAT-trained low-precision models (2- or 3-bit weights and activations) from \citet{kresse2025learningquantizedcontinuouscontrollers}.
+We use their smallest variants that achieve near-FP returns (e.g., Hopper: 16 hidden neurons).

 \myparagraph{\acronym.} We adopt the same architectures as in the baseline implementations, except that we use \acronyms for the policy networks.
 Unless stated otherwise, \acronyms are instantiated with two layers of \(k{=}6\) input LUTs.
 We employ 1024 LUTs per layer, padding the last layer with LUTs to be divisible by the action dimension.
 Observations are discretized to 63 thermometer thresholds per dimension, as described in Section \ref{sec:dwn-rl}.
-Ablation studies on these choices are available in Section~\ref{sec:ablation}.
+Ablation studies can be found in Section~\ref{sec:ablation}.

-\myparagraph{Hyperparameters.} We adopt the protocol used in {CleanRL}, hence we use the same hyperparameters across each algorithm for all investigated tasks.
+\myparagraph{Hyperparameters.} We adopt the protocol used in {CleanRL}; hence, we use the same hyperparameters across each algorithm for all investigated tasks.
 For training the \acronyms we use the same hyperparameters as for the baselines, as specified in Appendix~\ref{app:hyperparams}.